BiAPoL/napari-clusters-plotter/README.md

 Currently, you can select between two types of plots: scatter plot and 2D histogram.
 Click on "expand for advanced options" to see the selection of the plot type.
 Clustering (manual and automatic) is possible using both types of plots.
 2D histogram is recommended if you have a very high number of data points.
-Under advanced options you will also find the checkbox determining whether unselected data points should be automatically clustered as another cluster or displayed as gray data points and not visualized in the generated clusters IDs layer.
+Under advanced options you will also find the checkbox determining whether not selected data points should be automatically clustered as another cluster or displayed as gray data points and not visualized in the generated clusters IDs layer.

 ![](https://github.com/BiAPoL/napari-clusters-plotter/raw/main/images/plot_plain.png)